 - Itching around bulging veins

-Varicose veins can be caused by a number of different circumstances.
+A number of different circumstances can cause varicose veins.
 They range from heredity, age, and pregnancy to obesity, menopause, abdominal pressure, and the more frequently recognized, sitting or standing for extended periods.

 Lack of movement, whether standing or sitting for hours at a time, can cause the one-way valves in the leg veins to weaken.
 They weaken because of calf muscles that do not engage.
 Normally, the calf muscle aids these veins with one-way valves in transporting blood to the heart and preventing blood pooling.
 Blood pooling and varicose veins can occur when there is a lack of activity.